NEW: Investigators find various shell casings from a .223-caliber rifle, a source says

 Federal and state law enforcement descended rapidly on the crime scene to aid in the investigation.

-Just two months ago, McLelland vowed to find the people who killed Hasse, one of his top deputies.
+Two months ago, a Texas district attorney vowed to put away the “scum” who had killed one of his top deputies.

-On Saturday, authorities found the McLellands' bodies in their home in Kaufman County, east of Dallas.
+The bodies of Mike McLelland and his wife, Cynthia, were found Saturday in their home in Kaufman County, east of Dallas.

-"I don't know of anyone who would want to cause him harm," Fortner said.
-"As far as I could tell, he was doing a really good job as a district attorney."
+“I don’t know of anyone who would want to cause him harm,” Kaufman city Mayor William Fortner said.
+“As far as I could tell, he was doing a really good job as a district attorney.”

 Fortner said he hoped the killer or killers were caught “before any more people are lost.”